mackermann2/netstatXplorer/README.md

 - AIX

 Requirements :
-- on the web server : Apache with PHP
+- on the web server : Apache with PHP / PERL installed with the following modules :
 - on the remote servers : sudo root rights on the netstat command (to get the processes name with -p argument)